A Chat with Terrie Lloyd about the Japan Journey

 So, I want to see more of that, and I think it can only benefit the country in the long term.

 Ankita: Yes, that is true.
-Uh, I would also want to understand if you would have any tips and advice for Japanese professionals working in multicultural teams.
+Uh, I would also like to know if you have any tips and advice for Japanese professionals working in multicultural teams.
 What would be your message to them?

-Terrie: Hmm… I often find that Japanese are reluctant to take leadership positions.
+Terrie: Hmm… I often find that the Japanese are reluctant to take leadership positions.

 And that’s understandable because the education system doesn’t emphasize people wanting to be outstanding and that they’re supposed to be part of a group.
 But actually, successful companies need leaders.